afronski/presentations/done/zeromq-in-nodejs@berlinjs/slides.md

 ???

-- I can't disclose too many details regarding domain or the actual algorithms.
+- I can't disclose too many details regarding domain or the actual technicalities e.g. schema, protocols or algorithms.
-- But I promise that the technical side related with ZeroMQ and Node.js is gathered 1:1 from the actual problem.
+  - But I all technicalities related with ZeroMQ and Node.js are identical to the ones in the original problem.
+- Basically, we have to built additional visualization layer on top of existing system.
+  - It is battle-proven working piece of machinery, so there was no need to change that.
+  - Even, if there was a need to changing it - it won't be possible in the project schedule.
+- In that system, we already had an integration points built with use of ZeroMQ.
+  - So our job was to integrate, deploy and enhance existing product.
+- Before we dive into more details, quick questions:
+  - How many of you are familiar what ZeroMQ is?
+  - How many of you worked with that library?
+- For someone, which faces this topic first time, probably many terms and acronyms have no meaning.
+  - So let's talk about that library and its terminology.

 ---

 # `ZeroMQ` - Characteristics

+- *Rather than being a single package or library, ZeroMQ is a community of projects focused on decentralized computing*.

 - *TODO*: Authors, history, motivation and origin.
 - *TODO*: Use Cases.